UniversalDependencies/docs/_2016-09-05--06-prague/enhanced.md

 dobj(sells, cameras)
 ~~~

-When two verb phrases are conjoined, only the subject is attached to every conjunct.
+However, if the complements of the second verb are not shared, only the subject is attached to every conjunct.

 ~~~ sdparse
 She was reading or watching a movie .